nedsantiago/science-symposium/README.md

 To upgrade, you need to install a newer and/or larger model.
 Please view the table below and select which model you want to download and install.
-Please keep in mind the download size and that larger models need more resources (usually limited by the GPU) to run.
+Please keep in mind the download size and that larger models need more resources (usually limited by the GPU and RAM) to run.

 Here is a list of models as seen on the Ollama's Github page as of 2nd December2024.